taxicat1/PtHGSS-Battle-Seed-Calibrator/README.md

 In the battle, your Metronome user *must* go first.
 This means the opponent cannot have any priority move; Protect or Bide etc. included.
 Doing this in areas with low-level Pokemon (without Quick Attack/Bide) like Lake Verity or Kanto Route 2 is recommended.
 Click Metronome on turn 1 and enter the move it rolls into the tool.
 It will then output possible battle seeds that you hit.

 Do 3-4 attempts at calibration and check the possible seeds you hit for some that are closely clustered together.
-If needed, adjust the calibrated delay of your timer by a small amount (+/- 10 or so) and then look for a corrspendingly early or late result in your possible list of hit seeds.
+If needed, adjust the calibrated delay of your timer by a small amount (+/- 10 or so) and then look for a correspondingly early or late result in your possible list of hit seeds.

 When you have an idea of what delay you are hitting, enter this in your timer's "delay hit" field and update the timer, then do another round or 3-4 Metronome attempts and make sure you are getting results that are close to your calibration target.